How to Remove Firefox Snap from Ubuntu Linux

 sudo add-apt-repository ppa:mozillateam/ppa -y

-With sudo, we inform the system that we intend to execute the upcoming command with the elevated privileges of a superuser.
-The add-apt-repository script does the heavy lifting, seamlessly adding the APT repository to our system.
-Here, ppa:mozillateam/ppa signifies the specific PPA we wish to incorporate.
-Lastly, the -y flag smoothens our process by auto-confirming any prompts encountered during the operation.
+With sudo, we run the command as a superuser.
+The add-apt-repository script adds the APT repository to our system.
+The ppa:mozillateam/ppa specifies the PPA we want to add.
+The -y flag automatically confirms any prompts during the process.

-We employ APT pinning to achieve the perfect balance between Firefox’s stable version and the default priority Snapcraft.
-This technique enables us to assign custom priority levels to different package sources within Ubuntu.
-To ensure precision and convenience, we use the echo command to introduce the required configurations into the configuration file directly:
+Next, we use APT pinning to balance Firefox’s stable version with Snapcraft’s default priority.
+This technique lets us set custom priority levels for different package sources in Ubuntu.
+We use the echo command to add the needed configurations directly into the configuration file:

 echo -e "Package: firefox*\nPin: release o=LP-PPA-mozillateam-ppa\nPin-Priority: 550\n\nPackage: firefox*\nPin: release o=Ubuntu\nPin-Priority: -1" | sudo tee /etc/apt/preferences.d/99-mozillateamppa